 Often termed the "last battle of the Cold War," the struggle over the Euromissiles threatened the very foundations of the Atlantic Alliance.
 Western policymakers worried about eroding support for NATO, as protestors took to the streets to oppose the Alliance's nuclear policies.
 My current research explores the rise and fall of the intermediate-range nuclear force arms race in Europe, considering the intersections between East-West relations, intra-Alliance deliberations, and civil society.

 Euromissiles: A Transatlantic History brings together multi-lingual materials from both sides of the Atlantic, including national archival collections, materials from the NATO Archives, press coverage, and protest materials, to understand how and why NATO survived.

 The Nuclear North: Histories of Canada in the Atomic Age

-Edited volume, in preparation.
+Edited volume, under revision.